-Generally, the sale, exchange, redemption or other taxable disposition of a note will result in taxable gain or loss to a U.S. holder equal to the difference between (1) the amount of cash plus the fair market value of any other property received by the holder in the sale, exchange, redemption or other taxable disposition (excluding amounts attributable to accrued but unpaid interest, which will be taxed as described under "- Payments of Interest on the Notes," above) and (2) the holder's adjusted tax basis in the note.
+Generally, the sale, exchange, redemption or other taxable disposition of a note (other than a conversion of a note into cash and Transocean ordinary shares described below under "- Conversion of the Notes") will result in taxable gain or loss to a U.S. holder equal to the difference between (1) the amount of cash plus the fair market value of any other property received by the U.S. holder in the sale, exchange, redemption or other taxable disposition (excluding amounts attributable to accrued but unpaid interest, which will be taxed as described under "- Payments of Interest on the Notes," above) and (2) the holder's adjusted tax basis in the note.
 A U.S. holder's adjusted tax basis in a note will generally equal the holder's original purchase price for the note.